PiCake24/AutomatedSkinSizeConverter/README.md

 `C:\Riot Games\League of Legends\Game`

+(Optional) Step 6:  Insert the path to the folder where the League Of Legends.exe is located under "CsLol path" (This is only needed if you want the program to import the mods directly into cslol).
+E.g.:

+` D:\Programs verknuepfng\Programs\cslol-manager`

-Step 6:Save the Options.txt file
+Step 7:Save the Options.txt file

-(Optional) Step 7: Now press Generate Folders to create the needed Folders in the root folder.
+(Optional) Step 8: Now press Generate Folders to create the needed Folders in the root folder.

 You only need to do this, if you want to set the skins to a different size.
 The size without using these folders is set to 5.

 ## How to use the program

-Step 1: Add the champions you want to convert into the Options.txt file in the lines below the #, e.g.
+Step 1: Add the champions you want to convert into the Options.txt file in the lines below path lines, e.g.

 `ahri`